fahidattique55/FAPanels/README.md

 ## License

-FAPanel is licensed under the Apache License 2.0.
+FAPanels is licensed under the Apache License 2.0.

 For more details visit http://www.apache.org/licenses/LICENSE-2.0